ngupange/PamphileNkurunzizaNgenzi_T1A2/README.md

 # Purpose

 The purpose of this portfolio is to put into practice what learnt theoretically.
-And it's a showcase my skills and personality to potential employers.
-It is not only serves as a directory for projects I've worked on but also shows my skills in developing websites through the content of the portfolio itself.
-Additionally, it is a platform that potential employers and clients can contact me through.
+This project is a study, a test it is not final it will be updated often as I learn new skills. this portofolio will be real before graduation.
+So far it's a showcase and it reflect what I can achieve using just CSS and HTML only.
+On final website we will have areal details about me not the placeholders.

 # Sitemap